 Small Gear on Shoots that Makes a Big Difference (Part 1)

 At PEG, we do video shoots.
 A lot.
 Like, sometimes 3-5 per week a lot.
-And often times, due to the nature of our clients, these shoots can be incredibly diverse.
-We’ve had weeks were we do a corporate interview shoot, a drone-based shoot and a run-and-gun sports shoot back-to-back-to-back.
+And oftentimes, due to the nature of our clients, these shoots can be incredibly diverse.
+We’ve had weeks where we do a corporate interview shoot, a drone-based shoot and a run-and-gun sports shoot back-to-back-to-back.
 With this experience in mind, we know that it’s not always $5,000+ lenses that make a difference on a shoot, it’s the little things too.
 In this series, we explore the smaller items that make a big difference on shoots.

 Shoot Position: Grip